marijnh/Eloquent-JavaScript/04_data.md

 We could take the event of eating ((pizza)) and put that in a frequency table like this, where each number indicates the amount of times that combination occurred in our measurements:

-{{figure {url: "img/pizza-squirrel.svg", alt: "Eating pizza versus turning into a squirrel", width: "7cm"}}}
+{{figure {url: "img/pizza-squirrel.svg", alt: "A two-by-two table showing the pizza variable on the horizontal, and the squirrel variable on the vertical axis.
+Each cell show how many time that combination occurred.
+In 76 cases, neither happened.
+In 9 cases, only pizza was true.
+In 4 cases only squirrel was true.
+And in one case both occurred.", width: "7cm"}}}

 If we call that table _n_, we can compute _ϕ_ using the following formula: